1993 Iowa murders: Discovery of the murders and trial

 In 2000, Johnson's friend, Christi Gaubatz, decided to talk to the police.
 She told them about Honken's and Johnson's search for Nicholson and that she had seen the pistol used in the 1993 murders in Johnson's closet before it was destroyed.
-In July 2000, Johnson was charged with five counts of murder in furtherance of a continuing criminal enterprise.
-While awaiting trial, she met Robert Gene McNeese, a career criminal and informant who was serving a life sentence.
-He and Johnson passed notes through the food slot in his door about their lives in jail and their childhoods.
+On July 26, 2000, Johnson was charged with five counts of murder in furtherance of a continuing criminal enterprise, and she was captured on July 30.
+In custody, she befriended her cellblock neighbor, Robert "Bobby" Gene McNeese, a career criminal and informant who was serving a life sentence for trying to import $5 million of heroin and morphine into Florida while he was already in federal prison for bank robbery.
+He and Johnson passed notes through the food slot in McNeese's door about their lives in jail and their childhoods.

 McNeese got Johnson to confess to the murders by claiming he could find another inmate who could take the blame.
 However, he told Johnson that she would need to say everything she knew.
 Johnson discussed the murders in detail, which McNeese secretly recorded.
 Johnson gave him written notes and a map revealing the locations of the victim's bodies.
-McNeese gave the notes and map to the authorities, and the victims' bodies were recovered shortly after.
+McNeese gave the notes and map to the authorities, and the victims' bodies were recovered shortly in October 2000.
 Upon learning that she had been tricked, Johnson attempted to hang herself.

 Honken was charged with the murders in 2001.
 The government announced they would seek death sentences for both Honken and Johnson.
 After a court found that Honken posed an extreme security risk due to his history of escape attempts and threatening witnesses, he was ordered to wear a stun belt and be shackled and bolted to the floor during his trial.
 To minimize potential prejudice, the court ordered for officers not to move Honken in the presence of the jury and that table skirts be placed on the counsel tables so the jury would be unable to see the shackles.
 The shackles were fitted with a chain so Honken could move normally without the shackles making noise.

-A judge initially barred McNeese from testifying against Johnson during her trial on the grounds that he was acting as a federal agent.
+A judge initially barred McNeese from testifying against Johnson at her trial on the grounds that he was acting as a federal agent.
 However, this decision was overturned since the government had never asked McNeese to cooperate in the case against Johnson.
-As a reward for his testimony, a judge reduced McNeese's sentence, and he was released from prison on November 14, 2017.
+In September 2001, McNeese had a 10-year sentence that he was serving for money laundering reduced to three years.
+U.S. District Judge Michael Joseph Melloy praised him for solving the murders:

+In addition to requesting the sentence reduction, Patrick Reinert wrote a letter to the U.S. Attorney's Office in Tampa, Florida, informing officials there that McNeese had almost singlehandedly solved five murders, including those of two federal witnesses and two children.
+In 2006, with the support of federal prosecutors in Florida, McNeese's life sentence was reduced to 20 years.
+He was released from prison on November 14, 2017.